elvashenyutong/CSE6431_final_source_code/README.md

 - Open Chrome DevTools
 - Copy and paste the script in `code_for_getting_data.js` to the console amd click Enter
 - After collecting the data from the chart, you will get a .csv file
+### Chart Generation:
+- Clone the repository: `git clone https://github.com/elvashenyutong/CSE6431_final_source_code.git`
+- Navigate to the directory: cd CSE6431_final_source_code
+- Or download the package of the code
+- Install dependencies: `pip install pandas matplotlib` for the test
+- Run the Streamlit app: `python sales_analysis.py`.
+- After executing the Streamlit app, it will create a local website

 ## Files Description
 - [final.py]: Streamlit app for visualizing the results.